FaaSr/FaaSr-tutorial/README.md

 # Browse the S3 Data Store to view outputs

 Now the workflow is running; soon it will create outputs in the Minio play S3 bucket.
-You can use the mc_ls command to browse the outputs:
+You can track the progress of the actions in your GitHub Actions page.
+You can use the mc_ls command to browse the outputs in the console:

 ```
 mc_ls("play/faasr/tutorial")